-Is the model in your photos recognisable?
-Is the property in your photos recognisable?
+Is the model in your photos recognizable?
+Is the property in your photos recognizable?
 Then you need a model or property release, respectively.
 These contracts specify that the model or the property owner allows the use of the photos for commercial intents.

 In addition, Adobe Stock won’t accept any files that contain company or brand names, logos, or trademarks.
 However, you may upload content where these have been removed.
 Read more about it.

 A friend of mine struggled to sell stock photos.
 Following my advice, he earned 20% more at the end of the month and 3.1x more shortly afterward.
 And his investment paid off in only six weeks.
 Pretty good, don’t you think?

 Professionally edited stock photos are the only way to succeed at Adobe Stock due to their high-quality standards.
 Sure, almost every app can edit photos, but not all of them are easy to use.
 You want a photo editor that gives you full control over post-processing.
 I recommend Lightroom for intermediate users and Luminar AI for beginners.